na-na-hi/renget/archive/CharaImpressions_JP.md

 - Creating field at Laby/P.Kokkoro won't reach most frontline units (does reach up to S.Shinobu, which includes Christina)

 ### ->New Year's Inori ![Fire](https://pomf2.lain.la/f/vhkpn9gl.png)<-
-**Arena anti-stun meta unit that looks to try and immnue through 1st action stuns and not much else.
+**Arena anti-stun meta unit that looks to try and immnune through 1st action stuns and not much else.
 But that in itself is rather massive.**
 If your Arena comp was getting blocked by fast stuns, look no futher than a unit that is designed purely to counter that pesky 1st position stun by granting herself immunity to CC and stunning the 1st position enemy in return.
 However, this does not work as a counter to MS.Kasumi/Kasumi snares, so keep those in mind.
 You'll need to run the proper counters like a faster stun and Rima/NY.Muimi, respectively.
 New Year's Inori is all about making S.Misogi's stun or Tsumugi's kidnap made irrelevant by her.
 Outside of her anti-meta S2, she's a squishy unit that offers nothing.
 This means you'd better be making her S2 count, or you're wasting a team slot.
 But as said above, this particular role is huge in times when it's needed, as she's like Noir Shizuru but conceptually functional on the 1st action, as opposed to working outside of it.
 Read below for more testing results from interactions.
 Be advised, her role is NOT to have the fastest stun.
 It is to absorb the fastest stuns, then counter with her slower stun.